-The City of Grand Island has classified the streets into several categories based on emergency vehicles routes, school bus routes, and amount of traffic.
-These categories quide the sequence of snow removal, listed below:
+The City of Grand Island has classified the streets into several categories based on emergency vehicles routes and amount of traffic.
+These categories guide the sequence of snow removal, listed below:

 - 1. Snow Emergency Routes

 - 2. Residential and School Routes

-- 3. Downtown Hauling
+- 3. Downtown Clearing and Hauling (night)

-- 4. Other
+- 4. Other, such as widening main roads and clearing low traffic areas.